astutespruce/secas-ssa/Developing.md

 This uses a data processing pipeline in Python to prepare all spatial data for use in this application.

-The user interface is creating using GatsbyJS as a static web application.
+The user interface is creating using SvelteJS as a static web application.

-The API is implemented in Python and provides summary reports for pre-defined summary units and user-defined areas.
+The API is implemented in Python and provides summary XLSX reports for user-defined analysis areas.

 ## Data Analysis & API Development